Richard Alston (gridiron football)

-Richard Alston (born November 20, 1980) is a former professional gridiron football wide receiver and return specialist who played for the Cleveland Browns of the National Football League (NFL).
+Richard Alston (born November 20, 1980) is an American former professional football wide receiver and return specialist who played for the Cleveland Browns of the National Football League (NFL).
 He also played for the Edmonton Eskimos and Hamilton Tiger-Cats of the Canadian Football League (CFL).

 Alston played college football for the East Carolina Pirates as a quarterback, running back, and wide receiver.
 While at East Carolina University, Alston studied economics.
 After failing to make the Browns' regular season roster in 2003, he was allocated to the Berlin Thunder of NFL Europe, where he became a World Bowl champion.
 Alston played as a kick returner for the Browns in 2004 before playing in the CFL from 2006 to 2007.

 College career

 Alston played high school football at Warren County High School in Warrenton, North Carolina as a quarterback.
 He later attended college at East Carolina University, where he played for the Pirates from 1999 to 2002.
 As a freshman, Alston was used by the Pirates coaching staff in tandem with sophomore teammate David Garrard as a quarterback.
 As Garrard's usage increased going into his junior and senior years, the Pirates coaching staff tried out Alston at several different positions.
 After starting the 2001 season as a running back, Alston was converted mid-season to a wide receiver, the position in which he would play out the rest of his college and professional careers.
 In his final year with the Pirates, Alston led the team with 702 receiving yards on 36 catches, adding six touchdowns.